Types of Data: Complete Guide to Data Classification - Quantitative, Qualitative, Discrete & Continuous

 Types of Data: Understanding Data Classification

-Understanding different types of data is fundamental to data science and AI, as it determines which analytical methods, statistical tests, and machine learning algorithms are appropriate for your analysis.
+Understanding different types of data is important to data science and AI, as it determines which analytical methods, statistical tests, and machine learning algorithms are appropriate for your analysis.
 This chapter provides an overview of data classification systems and their practical implications.

 Introduction